juhp/dnf-repo/README.md

 # dnf-repo

-A wrapper of the dnf package manager for fine control of enabled/disabled yum repos (eg coprs).
+A wrapper of the dnf package manager for fine control of enabled/disabled yum repos (eg coprs).  dnf is the package manager used by Fedora Linux and also modern RHEL.

 DNF is not terribly fast at handling repos partly because it likes to refresh the cached repodata frequently.
 So it can be advantageous